-In 2018, Stanley H. Block, MD, together with his wife, Carolyn Bryant Block, provided Utah State University with a generous gift that led to the founding of the I-System Institute for Transdisciplinary Studies within the Department of Sociology, Social Work, and Anthropology in the College of Humanities and Social Sciences, for the purpose of providing a public service to USU students and to larger communities and social units through the broadest outreach of education, training, and research using the I-System Model.
+In 2018, with the help of generous donations, Utah State University founded the I-System Institute for Transdisciplinary Studies within the College of Humanities and Social Sciences, for the purpose of providing a public service to USU students and to larger communities and social units through the broadest outreach of education, training, and research using the I-System Model.

-The I-System Model, which provides the foundation for both Mind-Body Bridging and Productive Mind, was developed by the Blocks in the late 1990s to optimize heath, wellness, and human performance.
+The I-System Model, which provides the foundation for Mind-Body Bridging and all I-System based programs, was developed by the Blocks in the late 1990s to optimize heath, wellness, and human performance.
 The I-System Model presents a view of individual and collective psychosocial human functioning and embraces a holistic approach to healing and wellness.

-USU is thrilled to host the I-System Institute for Transdisciplinary Studies, Home of Mind-Body Bridging and Productive Mind.
+USU is thrilled to host the I-System Institute for Transdisciplinary Studies, Home of the I-System Model and Mind-Body Bridging.

 New Publication: Social Unrest

 The I-System Institute for Transdisciplinary Studies is proud to present its newest publication, Social Unrest: Resolving the Dichotomies of Me/You and Us/Them, written by Stanley H. Block, MD and Carolyn Bryant Block, along with Derrik Tollefson, PhD and Guy du Plessis, MA.

 Donations to the institute of $20 or more qualify for a free copy of Social Unrest: Resolving the Dichotomies of Me/You/Us/Them.